beesofknowledge/bok-site/README.md

 # Bees of Knowledge

-The beesofknowledge.com site is an informational site for the game Embers Adrift
+The [beesofknowledge.com](https://beesofknowledge.com/) is an informational site for the game Embers Adrift which uses [vitepress.dev](https://vitepress.dev/) software.

-It uses vitepress.dev software.